Base 10 To Base 12

 Conclusion

 The transition from base 10 to base 12 represents more than just a change in numerical representation; it's a journey into the diverse world of number systems.
 While base 10 remains dominant, understanding base 12 reveals the advantages of different numerical bases and provides a deeper appreciation for the underlying principles of mathematics.
 The increased divisibility of 12 offers efficiencies in calculations, particularly involving fractions, and its historical prevalence underscores its inherent practicality.
-While a complete global shift may be improbable, understanding base 12 enhances our mathematical toolkit and opens our minds to the possibilities of different numerical frameworks.
+Even so, while a complete global shift may be improbable, understanding base 12 enhances our mathematical toolkit and opens our minds to the possibilities of different numerical frameworks.
 The exploration of base 12 encourages a critical examination of our existing numerical systems and prompts us to appreciate the diverse ways in which numbers can be represented and manipulated.